 IT ALL BEGINS AT A REGIONAL COMPETITION

 The WorldSkills Australia Mechatronics (PLC Programming) Competitions begin at a grass roots level in one of 34 Australian regions.
-The Mechatronics Regional Competitions test the skills and knowledge of 4000+ apprentices, trainees and students, who have the opportunity to win gold, silver and bronze medals and gain the chance to go on to compete at a national level.
+The Mechatronics (PLC Programming) Regional Competitions test the skills and knowledge of 4000+ apprentices, trainees and students, who have the opportunity to win gold, silver and bronze medals and gain the chance to go on to compete at a national level.

 WorldSkills Australia competitions operate on a two-year cycle.
 The next Mechatronics (PLC Programming) Regional Competition rounds are now running across the country.
 2018 and 2020 are the next National Championship years.

 Training Package Requirements

 The 2018 WorldSkills Australia Mechatronics Competitions are aligned to the National Training Package UEE11 – Electrotechnology Training Package (Release 1.5).

 Training Package Requirements – Regional Level

 The 2018 WorldSkills Australia Regional Mechatronics Competition is aligned to the following Units of Competency (Elements of Competency and Performance Criteria) contained in the UEE63011 – Advanced Diploma of Electrical Systems Engineering (Release 4).